gillianrhett/datasciencecoursera/README.md

 # datasciencecoursera
-This is for the Coursera Data Scientist's Toolbox course
+This is for the Coursera Data Scientist's Toolbox course.
+Update.